naofumi/react_router_rails_spa/documents/introduction.md

 bin/rails react_router:build
 ```

-Start your Rails application if it is not already running.

-Point your browser to http://localhost:3000/react/ to see the welcome page.

-This command is also aliased as `preview`.
+This command is also aliased as:

 ```shell
 bin/rails react_router:preview
 ```

+Start your Rails application if it is not already running and point your browser to http://localhost:3000/react/ to see the welcome page.

-### Read the added code
+### Read the code

-I have added numerous comments to the code generated by this gem.
+We have added numerous comments to the code generated by this gem.
 Please read it to understand how the integration works.